Monday, May 26, 2008

 We make a brief stop at nearby Cedar Creek and Belle Grove National Historic Park.
 This minor Civil War battlefield is a "partnership" park and has no NPS ranger.

 We continue across the border to West Virginia and Harpers Ferry National Historic Park.
 What a gem this place is!
 The whole antebellum town is preserved as a park.
 It has something for everybody.
-The scenery is beautiful sitting at the confluence of the Potomac and Shenandoah Rivers.
+The scenery is beautiful sitting on a peninsula at the confluence of the Potomac and Shenandoah Rivers.
 Surrounded by steep cliffs, the Potomac carves the only water route thru the Blue Ridge Mountains.
-Because of this location, it was a crossroads of history.
+Because of the strategic location, it was a crossroads of history.
 The fast rivers provided power for the start of the American industrial revolution, especially guns, with the US locating a primary armory here.
 It was a transportation hub with the B&O railroad and C&O Canal passing by making it a target of the Civil War.
 Each side held the town four times and a major battle was fought here.
-John Brown, the firebrand abolitionist, raided the Federal Armory here, planning to use the arms to free all slaves.
-He was captured (by Robert E. Lee), hanged, and became a martyr for anti-slavery.
-Fearing similar events, the South seceded two years later and the Civil War was on.

 There is no public parking in the tight confines of the town so we take a park shuttle from the Visitor Center.
 We tour each original building in town.
 Half are historically accurate; the other half contain exhibits on each facet of the town’s colorful history.
-We spend the night at the adjoining KOA Campground.

 0 Comments: